 The Garden not only provides access to nutrient-rich produce, but also educational opportunities to learn about sustainable gardening, an outdoor classroom for children, stress-reducing exercises, garden potlucks and work parties.
-Work parties are every Saturday from 10am - 12pm.
+Work parties vary in scheduling, but are usually every Saturday from 10am - 12pm.

 Come grow with us!
 We are located at Baggins End Davis, CA 95616.